-An Audit and Risk Committee is responsible for examining risk management control and governance under delegation from the Governing Body and its membership is entirely independent of the Group's executive management.
-It helps the Governing Body discharge its responsibility for adequate and effective risk management, control and governance (including ensuring the probity of the financial statements) and for the economy, efficiency and effectiveness of the Group's activities.
+The ARC is responsible for examining risk management control and governance under delegation from the GB and its membership is entirely independent of the Group's executive management.
+It helps the GB discharge its responsibility for adequate and effective risk management, control and governance (including ensuring the probity of the financial statements) and for the economy, efficiency and effectiveness of the Group's activities.
+The ARC utilises an outsourced Internal Audit function, as well as testing under the Sarbanes Oxley framework to gain assurance on the effectiveness of controls.
+The ARC summarises its activities in an annual report to the GB as well as through the minutes of ARC meetings to provide assurance to the GB.
+In 2024 the ARC introduced two new assurance maps to provide further visibility over risk and its management, and ARCs delivery of assurance to the GB.

-The Pathways Health and Safety Steering Group is responsible for providing assurance that health and safety performance is compliant with statutory requirements and with the goals set by Kaplan International.
+The PH&SC is responsible for providing assurance that health and safety performance is compliant with statutory requirements and with the goals set by Kaplan International and their Health and Safety Steering Group.
 They are responsible for proposals for implementing Kaplan International Health and Safety Policy and for maintaining a plan for delivering Kaplan International strategic objectives and monitoring of performance against that plan.
 They also ensure effective consultation and communication with staff and student representatives.

-The UK Pathways Safeguarding SMT has the responsibility to ensure the UK Pathways business, including activities undertaken by contracted 3rd parties, are working within the requirements of applicable safeguarding legislation and guidance and the KI Pathways Safeguarding & Prevent Policy and oversees continued improvement to enhance safeguarding practices within UK Pathways.
+The UKP Safeguarding SMT has the responsibility to ensure the UK Pathways business, including activities undertaken by contracted 3rd parties, are working within the requirements of applicable safeguarding legislation and guidance and the KI Pathways Safeguarding & Prevent Policy and oversees continued improvement to enhance safeguarding practices within UK Pathways.

 The Group is committed to operating in a transparent manner.
-Its consolidated accounts are publicly available from Companies House and are due to be published on its website from May 2024.
+Its consolidated accounts are publicly available from Companies House and are due to be published on its website from May 2025.